julzaza/wildwitchherbs/_posts/2025-09-22-winter-herbal-remedies-cold-prevention.md

 * Keep dried herbs in an airtight container for winter use.
 * Explore magical or protective properties of herbs for a witchy twist—nettle for strength, yarrow for protection, rosemary for clarity.

----

-## Looking for even more plant magic?

 You can also build a year-round apothecary with the guides **[Witchy Herbs for Healing](/witchy-herbs-healing/)** and **[Folk Herbal First Aid](/folk-herbal-first-aid/)**.